fionanealon/iris-data-set-project/README.md

 #### Median of each column in the Iris flower data set - median.py

-The median is the value separating the higher half of a data sample, a population, or a probability distribution, from the lower half.
-For a data set, it may be thought of as the "middle" value.
+The median is the value separating the higher half of the data set from the lower half.
+It is thought of as the "middle" value.
 [Ref: Median](https://en.wikipedia.org/wiki/Median) This python script uses a similar logic to the logic used to calculate the mean of each of the columns in the Iris Flower data set.

 ```Python